ImageVisioner/PrefusionSar/README.md

 The manuscript has been submitted to *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*.
 title: *Progressive Multistage Fusion of SAR and Optical Image Method : From Feature-Level Preservation to Pixel-Wise Refinement*

+**Abstract:**
+The fusion of Synthetic Aperture Radar (SAR) and optical images is crucial for comprehensive earth observation; however, balancing the preservation of global structural features with the refinement of local textures remains a significant challenge for traditional-based and learning-based models.
+To address this, we propose a progressive multistage fusion framework that transitions from image-level feature protection to pixel-wise detail refinement.
+The framework first employs a prefusion stage constrained by dual energy functionals to suppress SAR speckle noise while preserving core contrast.
+Subsequently, a semi-sparse prior decomposition and a Gaussian pyramid are utilized to decouple features into base and detail layers.
+Finally, an adaptive fusion strategy driven by local information entropy is designed to dynamically harmonize the complementary information between modalities.
+Experimental results show that our method is competitive in both quantitative and qualitative evaluation.
+The proposed framework offers significant practical value for urban monitoring and disaster assessment, providing a robust data foundation for reliable decision-making in complex environments.